waja-archive/mysql-5.5/support-files/MacOSX/ReadMe.txt

 2.4.1 General Notes on Installing MySQL on Mac OS X

    You should keep the following issues and notes in mind:

+     * OS X 10.4 deprecated startup items in favor of launchd daemons, and as of OS X 10.10 (Yosemite), startup items do not function.
+For these reasons, using launchd daemons is preferred over startup items.

      * The default location for the MySQL Unix socket is different on Mac OS X and Mac OS X Server depending on